Skip to main content

 How much will I save on property taxes?

 Potentially significant amounts.
 Cook County and collar county taxes are among the nation's highest.
-Atlanta-area property taxes are typically 40-60% lower.
-On a comparable home, this can mean thousands annually—enough to upgrade to buying a dream home or boost savings.
+Atlanta-area property taxes are typically much lower.
+On a comparable home, this may mean thousands annually, enough to upgrade to buying a dream home or boost savings.
 A real estate agent familiar with both markets can help you calculate the true cost difference during your home search.

 How does Atlanta traffic compare to Chicago?